nolar/kopf/docs/handlers.rst

         pass

-In that case, the handlers progress is not tracked, and is not stored on the object -- the operator becomes (or remains) completely stateless.
+In that case, the handler's progress is not tracked, and is not stored on the object -- the operator becomes (or remains) completely stateless.

 This is how most of the Kubernetes operators work: by providing the raw events